Cederberg Mountains and Wilderness Area

 Recorded species of birds in the Cederberg Wilderness Area exceed 100 and include a variety of raptor species such as the rare Verreaux’s eagle and the rock kestrel.

 Best Places to Stay in the Cederberg Mountains

 There are a number of excellent lodges in the Cederberg Mountains regions.
 Standards vary and so options to suit almost any budget are available.
 For those seeking a touch of luxury, the Bushmans Kloof Retreat is superb option.
 Not only is the stay here excellent but it is located on a wilderness reserve within easy reach of both the Cederberg Wilderness Area and Tankwa Karoo National Park.

-To discuss which Cederberg Mountains lodge best suits you, please contact our team today.
+To discuss which Cederberg Mountains lodge best suits you, please talk with one of our experts today

 Best Time to Visit the Cederberg Mountains

 The flowering season in Spring is between August and September, when temperatures are pleasant, but rain is possible.
 From November to March it tends to be hot and dry, with hiking best during the mornings to avoid the heat of the day.

 How to Book a Cederberg Mountains Holiday

 To discuss your South Africa safari holiday, Cederberg tour packages and tailor-made itineraries, speak to one of our South Africa experts today by contacting us.